How long do roof shingles last in Alberta?

 Check out our guide on Cedar versus Architectural Shingles

-These shingles seal in the same manner as asphalt shingles, but they are thicker and denser, which creates a more resilient roof.
+These shingles seal in the same manner as asphalt but are thicker and denser, creating a more resilient roof.
 They are low maintenance and have a high aesthetic appeal.

 They can be installed by expert roofers easily and quickly.